miselin/haven/README.md

 And, all else aside, I really just wanted to build a language that's optimized for me and the kind of things I want to write.

+## The Compilers

+This repository is split into two compilers:

+1. The initial compiler, built in C, in `src` and `include`, and
+2. The self-hosted compiler, written in Haven, currently in `src-new`.

+The initial compiler in C is hardly production quality, and I'm trying to minimize how much additional effort I invest into it outside of necessary additions or fixes to support the self-hosting effort.

 ## Fractal Example

 This example shows some of the Haven syntax and its native vector and matrix support.